-Popular Hotel Valuation Models & Appraisals for Owners
+Popular Hotel Valuation Models and Appraisals for Owners

 Do you like making decisions with sound info?
 Of course!
 So do hotel buyers, lenders, owners and sellers.
 Making informed decisions about potential or operational hotel investments means using accurate hotel valuation methods.
 Numerous methods exist, each with good and bad points.